 An extensive literature has shown that memory improvements in childhood (Lee, Ekstrom, & Ghetti, 2014; Ofen, 2012; Olson & Newcombe, 2014) and senescence (Devitt & Schacter, 2016; Old & Naveh-Benjamin, 2008) are associated with neurobiological changes both within the hippocampal circuitry and its interconnected memory network.
-A recent high-resolution MRI study in children aged 6 - 14 and young adults found increases in volumes of all hippocampal volumes including DG/CA3, CA1-2, and subiculum until early adolescence, with increases in DG/CA3 expending into young adulthood.
+A recent high-resolution MRI study in children aged 6 - 14 and young adults found increases in volumes of all hippocampal volumes including DG/CA3, CA1-2, and subiculum until early adolescence, with increases in DG/CA3 expanding into young adulthood.
 Importantly, multivariate analyses that capture the heterogeneous maturation of all hippocampal subfields was found to relate to mnemonic discrimination on the MST (Keresztes et al., 2017).
+We recently showed that item mnemonic discrimination on the MST in 4- to 8-year- old children was related a gray matter volume in the CA2-4/DG subfields, but not in CA1 or subiculum,

+(Canada, Ngo, Newcombe, Geng, & Riggins, 2018).
 Another study showed that DG/CA3 volumes were shown to positively correlate with relational memory performance with children aged 8 - 14 (Lee et al., 2014).

-Evidence from nonhuman primates shows that hippocampal subfields have different developmental profiles, with the DG showing the most protracted development (Lavenex & Lavenex, 2013).
+Evidence from nonhuman primates suggests that hippocampal subfields have different developmental profiles, with the DG showing the most protracted development (Lavenex & Lavenex, 2013).
 The protracted development of the DG may give rise to memories with high granularities and increase efficient engagement of hippocampal encoding and retrieval mechanisms (Lee, Johnson, & Ghetti, 2017).
 The maturational course of relational memory dependent on context discrimination may be due to the late developing profiles of the DG, frontal regions, and potentially the long-range white matter connectivity linking the medial temporal lobe to frontal cortex such as the fornix, uncinate fasciculus, and hippocampal cingulum.
 Thus, behavioral gains in different facets of episodic memory likely arise from not only regional brain changes but also increasingly coordinated activity among these regions (reviewed in Ghetti & Bunge, 2012).